morris/vanilla-prime/README.md

 Then, create a `./src/js/vendor/<package>.d.ts` file containing `export * from '<package>';`.
 Automate this in `./scripts/vendor.sh`.

+## Tests

+Use [Playwright](https://playwright.dev/) for unit and end-to-end tests.
+The provided test setup supports test coverage for both.

+- Run `npx playwright install` to install Playwright browsers (once).
+- Run `npm run test` for unit and E2E tests on Chromium.
+- Run `npm run test-coverage` for test coverage.
+- Run `npm run test-e2e` for E2E tests on mainstream browsers.
+- Run `npm run test-ui` for interactive tests via the Playwright UI.

+Hack on scripts and config files as needed.

 ## For Library Authors

 ### JavaScript